ianmilligan1/Childhood-Web/Childhood-History-and-Big-Data.md

 ## Studying Children without their Consent: Ethical Ironies within GeoCities

+*this needs a lot more work - need to think of the balancing act between this and earlier work on GeoCities & Ethics..*

 When studying web archives, one must be mindful of ethics at all time.
-I have explored this more in depth elsewhere, but in short, these are archives
+I have explored this more in depth elsewhere, but in short, these are archives  **more on consent, ethics, collections, robots.txt and ignorance of it, etc.**

 There was a darker side to GeoCities, however.
 Some children joined the GeoKidz club, which was prominently marketed throughout the Enchanted Forest splash page and other administrative spaces.
 It was actually at EnhcantedForest/3696, run by a third party, but prominent language on the hompage implored users to go visit.